-Sarah performs locally with Alia Musica and Kamratōn where she continues to perform the most innovative and challenging repertoire of the decade on the flute, as well as on piccolo, alto, bass, and contrabass flutes.
+Sarah performs locally with Alia Musica and Kamratōn where she continues to play the most innovative and challenging repertoire of the decade on the flute, as well as on piccolo, alto, bass, and contrabass flutes.
 Sarah enjoys performing as a regular member of the Westmoreland Symphony and Pittsburgh Festival Opera and has also appeared with the Johnstown and Akron symphonies.

 Also a passionate educator, Sarah maintains a rigorous instructional schedule.
 She holds adjunct positions at Carnegie Mellon University and the Pittsburgh Flute Academy, where she maintains a thriving private studio with students of all ages and levels.
 Learn more about Sarah's private studio and the opportunities available to her students here!

 Sarah has also appeared as a guest artist and lecturer at Columbus State University's Schwob School of Music, the Woodlands Foundation, and the International Flute Symposium at West Virginia University.